Edge states for second order elliptic operators in a channel: The Schrödinger case

 \subsubsection{Dirichlet and Neumann trace operators}

 For $\psi \in C^\infty (\Omega^+)$, we introduce the functions $\gamma^D \psi$ and $\gamma^N \psi$ defined on $\Gamma$ by

-Our definition differs from the usual one $\gamma^N \psi = - \partial_x \psi(0, \cdot)$, where the minus sign comes the outward normal direction of $\Gamma$ from the $\Omega^+$ perspective.
+Our definition differs from the usual one $\gamma^N \psi = - \partial_x \psi(0, \cdot)$, where the minus sign comes from the outward normal direction of $\Gamma$ from the $\Omega^+$ perspective.
 Our definition without the minus sign matches the one of the previous section.
+Finally, we define the trace map